 Emergency Food Assistance

 Sometimes things happen that keep a pet owner from being able to provide even the basic care for their animals.
 Rather than have their pets surrendered to a shelter, we can often help the owner with temporary food assistance.
 No pet should have to be hungry or lose their home because of unforeseen circumstances.
-If you need emergency food assistance please email us at firstname.lastname@example.org.
+If you need emergency food assistance, please email us.

 Reduced Cost Vaccination Clinics

 We offer several vaccination clinics throughout the year at a free or reduced cost.
 At those clinics, we can provide basic vaccinations such as distemper/parvo and rabies shots, as well as microchips and flea & tick medications.
 Dates & details for our clinics will be posted on SAAF’s Facebook page as well as our Rescue One Facebook page.

 Spay & Neuter Assistance

-As Rescue One continues to grow we are contacted about situations more and more often where dogs need help but are too afraid of people to be safely secured by hand.
+As Rescue One continues to grow, we are contacted more and more often about situations where dogs need help, but are too afraid of people to be safely secured by hand.
 We answer calls from the public and assist the Greene County Sheriff’s Department when they find an injured or dumped dog.
 Sometimes these dogs were born feral, dumped, neglected or abused.
-Our emergency rescue and trapping team have worked hard to gain the tools, knowledge and experience to quickly and safely capture dogs under circumstances so that they can be rehabilitated and find safe loving homes.
+Our emergency rescue and trapping team has worked hard to gain the tools, knowledge and experience to quickly and safely capture dogs under difficult circumstances, so they can be rehabilitated and find safe loving homes.